Easy Gluten-Free Penne Pasta With Tuna Recipe

 Easy Gluten-Free Penne Pasta with Tuna Recipe

-Gluten-free recipes are becoming more and more common as increasing numbers of people turn to eat gluten-free for better health.
-Additionally, there are many people out there that do not absolutely have to eat gluten-free but still see some benefits to eating that way occasionally and are willing to try cooking this way.
+Gluten-free recipes are becoming more and more common as increasing numbers of people turn to this diet for better health.
+Additionally, there are many people out there that do not absolutely have to eat gluten-free but still see some health benefits and are willing to try cooking this way.
 If you are in either of these two categories, then perhaps you will enjoy this recipe for gluten-free penne pasta with tuna fish.
 This dish is rich, creamy, and delicious.

 At supermarkets such as Aldi, you can readily find gluten-free pasta.
-Aldi is where I got mine.
-The brand is called liveGfree.
+The brand I like to buy is called liveGfree.
 Penne is the type/shape of pasta that I selected to make this easy recipe.

 - 5 whole hard-boiled eggs, peeled and diced